xeneta/ratestask/README.md

 * Use dates in YYYY-MM-DD format for the API.
 There is no need of more complicated date processing.

-* Feel free to modify the database schema in any way you like, if you find that necessary.
+* You are encouraged to modify or extend the database schema if you think a different model fits task better.

 * If you have any questions, don't hesitate to ask us.

 * We would like your feedback - Let us know how much time you spent on the task or about any difficulties you run into.